patofloyd/exjobb/site_node_angular/README.md

+# Node JS site

+The server side was created with Node JS (Express) so you don't need to run `ng serve`, instead you can run `npm run build` and navigate to `http://localhost:2000/`.

 # AngularApp

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. // not necessary

 ## Code scaffolding